SreevidyaChGitHub/Talousvirta-Resonia/README.md

 <b>Description:</b><br/>

-Talousvirta is an invoice service which is an electronic service that helps the registered customers in customer creation, product creation, raise invoices and having payment control.
+Talousvirta is an invoice service that helps the registered customers in customer creation, product creation, raise invoices and having payment control.
 It provides the funding service as well if the customer needs one. <br/>
-Resonia is a debt collection service which is an electronic service, where you can follow your receivables situation and create new debt collection assignments easily from the application itself.
+Resonia is a debt collection service where you can follow your receivables situation and create new debt collection assignments easily from the application itself.
 User interfaces of both the applications are developed using React which makes calls to the web API services which in turn communicate with the backend for the processing.<br/>